anuragchauhan564/Object_Classification/README.md

-# Cat and Dog Object Classification
+# Cat and Dog Object Classification using VGG16

-This project aims to classify images into two categories: cats and dogs using machine learning techniques.
-The model will be trained on a dataset containing labeled images of cats and dogs and will be capable of predicting the category of new images.
+This project aims to classify images of cats and dogs using the VGG16 convolutional neural network architecture.
+VGG16 is a popular deep learning model known for its effectiveness in image classification tasks.

+## Overview

+The VGG16 model is pre-trained on the ImageNet dataset, which contains a vast number of images across 1,000 categories.
+In this project, we will fine-tune the VGG16 model on our dataset of cat and dog images to leverage its learned features for our specific task.

 ## Dataset